zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/disconnected-entities.md

 In Entity Framework Core, the `ChangeTracker.TrackGraph()` method was introduced to track the entire entity graph and set custom entity states to each entity in a graph.
 It is designed for use in disconnected scenarios where entities are retrieved using one instance of the context and then changes are saved using a different instance of the context.

- - It starts tracking an entity and any entities that are reachable by traversing it's navigation properties.
+ - It starts tracking an entity and any entities that are reachable by traversing its navigation properties.
  - Traversal is recursive, so the navigation properties of any discovered entities will also be scanned.
- - The specified `callback` is called for each discovered entity and must set the State that each entity should be tracked in.
+ - The specified `callback` is called for each discovered entity and must set the state that each entity should be tracked in.
 If no state is set, the entity remains untracked.
- - If an entity is discovered that is already tracked by the context, that entity is not processed and it's navigation properties are not traversed.
+ - If an entity is discovered that is already tracked by the context, that entity is not processed and its navigation properties are not traversed.

  The `TrackGraph` method provides easy access to each entity in the graph.